cponcej/awesome-tech/Reference-list-2015.md

 - [pythex is a quick way to test your Python regular expressions](http://pythex.org/)

 # Programming languages
-## Platforms
-- [Koding is a developer community and cloud development environment where developers come together and code in the browser – with a real development server to run their code.
-Developers can work, collaborate, write and run apps without jumping through hoops and spending unnecessary money.] (https://koding.com/)

 ## Bash
 - [shellcheck.net shell script analyzer:automatically detects problems in sh/bash scripts and commands](http://www.shellcheck.net/)